Kirandawadi/easy-k8s-deploy/README.md

 One-click Kubernetes cluster deployment across AWS, Azure, and GCP using GitHub Actions.

-Deploy production-ready Kubernetes clusters to any cloud provider with a single workflow dispatch.
+Deploy PoC Kubernetes clusters to any cloud provider with a single workflow dispatch.
 No local setup required - everything runs in GitHub Actions!

+> I personally use this repo to deploy test clusters to temporary cloud environments like KodeKloud.
+> I do not recommend using this repo for production environments.

 ---